Glaucoma Awareness Month

 • Age: Advanced age is a significant risk factor.
 Glaucoma becomes more prevalent as individuals get older, especially after the age of 60.

-• Family History: A family history of glaucoma increases the likelihood of developing the condition.
-If close relatives have had glaucoma, it is essential to be vigilant and undergo regular eye exams.
+• Family History: A family history of Glaucoma increases the likelihood of developing the condition.
+If close relatives have had Glaucoma, it is essential to be vigilant and undergo regular eye exams.

-• Medical Conditions: Certain medical conditions, such as diabetes, heart disease and high blood pressure, can increase the risk of glaucoma.
+• Medical Conditions: Certain medical conditions, such as diabetes, heart disease and high blood pressure, can increase the risk of Glaucoma.
 Individuals with these conditions must monitor their eye health regularly.

-• Eye Trauma: A history of eye injuries or surgeries can contribute to the development of glaucoma.
+• Eye Trauma: A history of eye injuries or surgeries can contribute to the development of Glaucoma.
 Injuries that impact the eye’s structure or interfere with normal fluid drainage may increase the risk.

 1. Regular Eye Exams: The Key to Early Detection

-1. Lifestyle Choices: Nurturing Eye Health
+2. Lifestyle Choices: Nurturing Eye Health

 Promote a lifestyle that supports overall eye health.
-Maintaining a healthy diet rich in antioxidants like vitamin C, Vitamin E and Zinc, engaging in regular exercise and managing conditions like diabetes effectively are all beneficial to your eye health.
-Lifestyle choices play a crucial role in preventing and managing glaucoma.
+Maintaining a healthy diet rich in antioxidants like vitamin C, Vitamin E and Zinc, engaging in regular exercise and managing conditions like diabetes are all beneficial to your eye health.
+By making informed lifestyle choices, you can actively contribute to preventing and managing Glaucoma, fostering a sense of control and responsibility in your health.

-1. Empowering Through Education: Dispelling Myths and Misconceptions
+3. Empowering Through Education: Dispelling Myths and Misconceptions

 More Stories